mihaelacr/pydeeplearn/README.md

  In case you use my code for a paper, study or project please cite my report and if you can, add a link to this repository.

+## Demo video
+I used pydeeplearn and openCV to make an application which detects emotions live from the webcam stream.
+You can see a demo video of me fooling around at the camera here: http://elarosca.net/video.ogv

 ## User guide
   * The library is in `code/lib/`.
 You can find there the implementations of RBMs, CNNs and DBNs.
   * Multiple examples on how to use RBMs, DBNs and CNNs are in `code/MNISTdigits.py` and `code/emotions.py`